banksJeremy/stack-suggestions-bot/README.md

 For simplicity, the Makefile will install dependencies, run tests, and run the application, but you must first have installed pip, and you are *strongly* recommended to also have installed virtualenv and activated a new environment.
-(Installing this package would result in our `stackexchange` package being installed in your environment, which could conflcit with other API wrappers if it's not isolated.)
+(Particularly because when the Makefile installs dependencies it will also link our packages into environment's site packages.)